-Through these contacts we have heard firsthand how this crisis is impacting on people with dementia and carers as they struggle to cope without their usual formal and informal support networks and routines which help them stay well.
+Through these contacts we have heard first-hand how this crisis is impacting on people with dementia and carers as they struggle to cope without their usual formal and informal support networks and routines which help them stay well.
 We reviewed the information that we had collated from what people with dementia and carers have been telling our 24 hour Freephone Dementia Helpline and our frontline staff in the thousands of contacts they have had throughout this crisis.
-We also reviewed responses from two surveys that we asked our Dementia Advisors and Post Diagnostic Support Link Workers to complete in August and October.
+We also reviewed responses from two surveys that we asked our Dementia Advisors and Post Diagnostic Support Link Workers to complete in August and October 2020.

-In addition to the evidence we gathered from these contacts and surveys, we also carried out a review of emerging literature relating to the impact of the COVID-19 on people with dementia and carers and other groups.
+In addition to the evidence we gathered from these contacts and surveys, we also carried out a review of literature that was emerging at the time relating to the impact of the COVID-19 on people with dementia and carers and other groups.
 Several studies have been published since the start of the UK wide lockdown in late March 2020.

-Between the beginning of lockdown on 23 March until the end of September, Alzheimer Scotland provided:
+Between the beginning of lockdown on 23 March until the end of March 2021, Alzheimer Scotland provided: